How to Deploy a Gradio Application on Render: A Step-by-Step Guide

 1. Prepare Your Gradio App

 First, ensure your Gradio app runs correctly on your local machine.
-Use the requirements.txt
+Use the requirements.txt file to manage your dependencies and a virtual environment to isolate your app.

 # Activate virtual environment and install dependencies